gonmmarques/GonMMarques/README.md

 Hello, my name is Gonçalo Marques.

-- 💻 **I’m a:** software engineer based in Lisbon 🇵🇹 with an interest in DevSecOps, FOSS and Agile methodologies;
+- 💻 **I’m a:** software engineer based in Lisbon 🇵🇹 with an interest in DevOps, Open Source and Agile methodologies;
-- 🤓 **I'm currently learning:** more about GitHub Actions, K8s and AWS;
+- 🤓 **I'm currently learning:** more about GitHub Actions, Kubernetes and AWS;
 - When I’m not working, I like to watch sports, running and traveling.

 You can find me at: